weaviate/weaviate/docs/en/contribute/telemetry.md

 ## 3 Configure
 You can configure Weaviate's Telemetry by tweaking three variables in the config files (found [here](https://github.com/creativesoftwarefdn/weaviate/tree/master/tools/dev)).

-### 3.1 Enable
+### 3.1 Disabled
-The enable variable disables Telemetry if set to false.
-It is set to true by default.
+The disabled variable disables Telemetry if set to true.
+It is set to false by default.
 Disable Telemetry if you are contributing to Weaviate and/or not an enterprise user.

 ### 3.2 Interval
 The interval variable determines the amount of time separating Weaviate's attempts to send logs to the logging endpoint.
 It is measured in seconds.